moustacheManHere/Vegetable-CNN-Serving/Docs/DeepLearning.md

     - I will choose two simple CNN models (31x31 and 128x128) and retrain them as I havent saved the weights during CA1
     - Save into required format and also visualse some key info for teacher to see.
     - Document Deployment process in the jupyter notebook.

+Testing:
+    - Planned testing will include testing TF apis as well as the accuracy of the model.